sahilnanda1995/gekkoDiff/docs/commandline/plugins.md

       // fill in your email and password.
       //
       // WARNING: If you have NOT downloaded Gekko from the github page above we CANNOT
-      // guarantee that your email address & password are safe!
+      // guarantuee that your email address & password are safe!

       password: '',       // Your GMail Password - if not supplied Gekko will prompt on startup.
-      tag: '[GEKKO] '      // Prefix all EMail subject lines with this }
+      tag: '[GEKKO] ',      // Prefix all EMail subject lines with this }

 - enabled indicates whether this is on or off.